 For decades, Nevada’s Area 51 Air Force facility has represented “evidence” that aliens (and their technology) exist and are hiding behind its walls.

 Beyond the gate, cameras see every angle.
 On the distant hilltop, there’s a white pickup truck with a tinted windshield peering down on everything below.
 Locals say the base knows every desert tortoise and jackrabbit that hops the fence.
-Others claim there are embedded sensors in the approaching road.

 What exactly goes on inside of Area 51 has led to decades of wild speculation.
 There are, of course, the alien conspiracies that galactic visitors are tucked away somewhere inside.
 One of the more colorful rumors insists on the infamous 1947 Roswell crash.
-It was actually a Soviet aircraft piloted by mutated midgets and the wreckage remains on the grounds of Area 51.
+Actually, a Soviet aircraft piloted by mutated midgets and the wreckage remains on the grounds of Area 51.
 Some even believe that the U.S. government filmed the 1969 moon landing in one of the base’s hangars.

 Reason behind storming Area 51